 Applicant tracking systems (ATS) disqualify about 75% of applications INSTANTLY after they’re submitted.
 What’s an ATS?
 It’s software that many employers use to accelerate the hiring process by organizing, screening, and filtering a large number of candidates, to finish with a shortlist.
 This is how you beat an ATS:

 Some ATS can locate your social media accounts if they’re public.
-You must decide whether you want to showcase or hide.
+It’s up to you to decide whether you want to showcase or hide it from your potential employers.

-It’s important to use both versions of the text to ensure an ATS recognizes your content.
+ATS doesn’t recognise many acronyms, this is why it’s important to use both versions of the text to ensure an ATS identifies your content.

 Submit your files in MS Word format